D.A.V. College Managing Committee

-Founded in 1886 in Lahore, these schools are run by the Dayanand Anglo-Vedic College Trust and Management Society, also commonly known as the Dayanand Anglo-Vedic Education Society.
+Founded in 1886 in Lahore, British India (now Pakistan), these schools are run by the Dayanand Anglo-Vedic College Trust (DAVCT) and Management Society, also commonly known as the Dayanand Anglo-Vedic Education Society (DAVES).
 Today, institutional records of the D.A.V.
-College Trust and Management Society are part of the archives at the Nehru Memorial Museum & Library, at Teen Murti House, Delhi.
+College Trust and Management Society are part of the archives at the Nehru Memorial Museum and Library, at Teen Murti House, Delhi.

 English is the primary language of instruction, with students also receiving compulsory education in Hindi and Sanskrit or a regional language.
-The DAV movement has grown to become the single largest non-governmental educational society in the country, managing 750+ educational institutions, apart from D.A.V.
-Public Schools spread over the country and even in foreign lands, with an annual budget of more than INR ₹2 billion.
-It employs 50,000+ people and educates more than 20 lakh students every year.
+The DAV movement has grown to become the single largest non-governmental educational society in the country, managing 900+ educational institutions, apart from D.A.V.
+Public Schools across the country and even abroad,(~9 including Nepal, Singapore, UK, USA and colleges in Mauritius and Fiji) with an annual budget of more than INR ₹2 billion.
+It employs over 50,000 people and educates more than 2 million students every year.

 In 2013, the Associated Chambers of Commerce and Industry of India awarded 40 institutions for its contribution to quality education.
 ASSOCHAM awarded DAV College Managing Committee with 'Best Chain of Schools in India' award.

 History

-Hansraj Ji was the founder of the national D.A.V.
+Mahatma Hansraj was the founder of the national D.A.V.
 College Managing Committee.
-1885 the first DAV School was established at Lahore which was subsequently upgraded to become the first DAV College.
+In 1886 the first DAV School was established in Lahore which was subsequently upgraded to become the first DAV College.
 In 1886 the DAV College Trust and Management Society was established and registered.

-List of Presidents
+List of presidents

-The first inaugural holder for the post of President was Rai Bahadur Lal Chand whose term was from 1886 till 1894, from 1896 till 1899 and from 1900 till 1902.
-Other office holders were Bhagat Ishwar Dass, Lala Dwarka Dass, Mahatma Hansraj, Justice Mehr Chand Mahajan, Padma Bhushan Suraj Bhan, Prof. Ved Vyasa, Darbari Lal, T. R. Tuli, G. P. Chopra and other.
+The first inaugural holder for the post of President was Rai Bahadur Lal Chand whose term was from 1886 until 1894, from 1896 until 1899 and from 1900 until 1902.
+Other office holders were Bhagat Ishwar Dass, Lala Dwarka Dass, Mahatma Hansraj, CJI Mehr Chand Mahajan, Padma Bhushan Suraj Bhan, Prof. Ved Vyasa, Darbari Lal, T. R. Tuli, G. P. Chopra and other.
 The current office holder is Padma Shri Dr. Punam Suri whose term is from 2011.